dsiegert322/Chicago-Crime-Data-2023/README.md

 # Chicago-Crime-Data-2023
-Project to showcase the data on crime rates in Chicago in 2023
+University project that observed the crime rate types and areas highlights in Chicago, Illinois.